enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 For example, data needs to be stored in a consistent and queryable format to support effective analysis.
 The structure and meaning of transmitted payloads should be clearly defined and adaptable to future changes.
 It also becomes crucial to track the status and configuration of each deployed sensor node, including firmware versions and activity levels.
 Furthermore, well-structured operational workflows are essential to minimize complexity and ensure repeated tasks can be performed consistently and efficiently as the system scales.

 ## Research Projects at BFH
 Two collaborative research projects at the Bern University of Applied Sciences highlight practical challenges in managing Distributed IoT Systems.
-These projects, *Internet of Soils (IoS)* and *Mobile Urban Green (MUG)*, are conducted jointly by the departments of Architecture, Wood and Civil Engineering (AHB) and Agricultural, Forest and Food Sciences (HAFL).
+These projects, *Internet of Soils (IoS)* and *Mobile Urban Green (MUG)*, are conducted jointly by the department of Architecture, Wood and Civil Engineering (AHB) and the department of Agricultural, Forest and Food Sciences (HAFL).

-- **IoS** focuses on monitoring and analyzing soil moisture in protection forests using an autonomous, solar-powered Distributed IoT System based on LoRaWAN technology.
+- **IoS** focuses on monitoring and analyzing soil moisture in protection forests using a Distributed IoT System based on LoRaWAN technology.
 The goal is to support long-term environmental monitoring by collecting time-series data from remote locations. [@bfh-ios]
-- **MUG** builds on insights from IoS and focuses on assessing the cooling effects of trees placed in large, mobile urban planters within urban areas.
+- **MUG** builds on insights from IoS and focuses on assessing the cooling effects of trees placed in large, mobile planters within urban areas.
 The project combines environmental measurements such as temperature, solar radiation, and water usage with modeling approaches to evaluate and simulate their impact at both the individual tree and neighborhood scale. [@bfh-mug]

 Although the two projects differ in focus and context, they share a similar technical foundation in their underlying architecture, particularly concerning sensor hardware, wireless data transmission, and data management workflows.
 This shared technical foundation revealed several recurring issues that limit scalability and maintainability, especially as new deployments introduce variations in hardware, data models, or project-specific requirements.

 These two projects serve as the direct foundation for this thesis by illustrating the typical structure and challenges of Distributed IoT Systems.
 Building upon the limitations identified in IoS and MUG, a preceding semester assignment, *Internet of Soils – Revised* [@project2-degel2], specifically examined their existing sensor architecture. \
 This prior work revealed critical technical and organizational issues in metadata management, data transmission, and system scalability, thereby confirming the need for a more robust and streamlined infrastructure.
-The findings from *Project 2* directly informed the requirements for the system developed in this thesis, which is designed to support these ongoing research activities at BFH AHB and HAFL and to be extensible for similar future projects.
+The findings from *Project 2* directly shaped the requirements for the system developed in this thesis.
+The system is designed to support ongoing research activities at BFH AHB and HAFL, and is built to be easily extendable for similar future projects.

 # Goal of the Project
 The goal of this thesis is to design and implement a generic system that streamlines the processes involved in managing Distributed IoT Systems.
 Although developed within the context of academic environmental monitoring projects, its intended scope is much broader.
 The underlying concepts and components are designed to be flexible and reusable across a wide range of applications that rely on sensor-based data collection, regardless of domain or deployment scale. \